zackstout/Footprint-Extended/README.md

 - [ ] Add ` isMetric` field to Footprints table (for hover feature).

 ### Less simple:
 - [ ] Would be nice to fix the page refresh issue (cacheing, etc.).
+(IDEA: We could use localStorage!)
 - [ ] Let user view current CSV when editing or deleting -- or for that matter, show them on hover on the page or something.
 - [ ] Add animations for the user-customizable charts, to ensure that there's not so much gaping white space before charts are generated.
 Move two large buttons to two tabs on the left when user clicks one.
 - [ ] Overall line chart should include gaps for non-uploaded months (otherwise it's prettier, but misleading).